 Income Inequality and Arboriculture

 These data are all pretty compelling reasons to plant trees wherever possible, but a rather interesting trend may offer yet more motivation for arboriculture.
-One analysis of several conducted in the past five years has shown that income inequality within the built environment—particularly fully urban areas—can be directly correlated to the presence of trees.
+One analysis of several conducted in the past five years has shown that income inequality within the built environment—particularly entirely urban areas—can be directly correlated to the presence of trees.
 In spaces that lacked them, intense poverty was often present and could be readily correlated to a unique phenomenon in the United States—the Food Desert.
 This term describes areas where access to fresh food and basic nutritional needs are often absent or extremely restricted.
 Would this trend shift if gardens and trees were planted in these areas?
 The data suggests as much.

 The Need to Know

 If you’re interested in planting trees on your property, there are several points to consider before you begin.
-Take a few moments to assess the following list and conduct any research you feel is needed in order to make the right choice.
+Take a few moments to assess the following list and conduct any research you feel is needed to make the right choice.